isw-kudos/huddo-docs/docs/boards/traefik.md

 !!! note

-    The [HCL migration guide](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0129510) explicitly excludes Huddo Boards: "If Huddo Boards is installed, contact HCL Connections Support before proceeding.
-The Huddo chart is not included in the migration kit."
-This guide is the Huddo Boards equivalent — follow it after completing the HCL Component Pack migration steps.
+    The [HCL migration guide](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0129510) specifies more specific requirements for Component Pack.
+Refer to this for additional guidance.

 ## Breaking change in v2.0.0